markthwain1797/markthwain1797/README.md

 - 👋 Hi, I’m @markthwain1797, software consultant in mid twenties from Germany.
 Proud to be married and to be a JW.
 - 👀 I’m interested in tech gadgets, google ecosystem and aside from tech on photography and writing.
-- 🌱 I’m currently learning coding in C# und script languages like VBS, batch and Powershell.
+- 🌱 I’m currently learning coding in C# and script languages like VBS, batch and Powershell.
 - 📫 How to reach me: mailto:markthwain1797@web.de

 <!---